Yandy Díaz Player Props: Rays vs. White Sox

 Yandy Díaz At The Plate

-- Among qualifying hitters in MLB, he ranks 17th in batting average, 13th in on-base percentage, and 10th in slugging.
+- Diaz leads Tampa Bay with an OBP of .420 this season while batting .319 with 15 walks and 23 runs scored.

-- Looking at the 24 games he has played this year, he's homered in seven of them (29.2%), and in 6.5% of his trips to the dish.
+- Among the qualifying hitters in baseball, he ranks 15th in batting average, eighth in on-base percentage, and ninth in slugging.

-- In 41.7% of his games this year, Diaz has picked up at least one RBI.
-In three of those games (12.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.
+- In 38.5% of his games this season, Diaz has tallied at least one RBI.
+In three of those games (11.5%) he recorded more than one RBI, while accounting for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.